 - All States provide an actual unadjusted count of families served each month.
 For States reporting full population data, the number of child records reported each month were directly counted.
 However, for States that only submit samples, the ratio of children-to-families was determined each month from the samples and then multiplied by the reported number of families to obtain an estimate of the unadjusted number of children served each month.
 The unadjusted average number of families and children was obtained from the monthly numbers in the FY, as reported on the ACF-801 summary (header) record.

 - A "0%" indication often means the value is less than 0.5% rather than actually zero.
 In a few instances, the sum of the categories may not appear to add up to exactly 100% because of rounding.

-- At the time of publication, Arkansas had submitted 10 months of ACF-801 data for FY 2015.
+- At the time of publication, American Samoa had not yet reported ACF-801 data for FY 2017 and Puerto Rico had submitted 9 months.
 All other States and Territories had submitted the full 12 months of data.

 - The National values were determined by multiplying each State's percentage by the adjusted number of children served for each State, summing across the States and then dividing by the adjusted number of children served for the Nation.
 "Adjusted" means adjusted to represent CCDF funding only.

 - Some children are reported to have multiple settings for the same month.
 Children in more than one setting category within the same month were counted in each setting in proportion to the number of hours of service received in each setting.
 For example, if the child spent 70 hours in a center and 30 hours in a child's home, the child would be scored as 0.7 count in Center and 0.3 count in Child's Home (proportional counting).